-Students who are NOT required to attend NSO (former UA students, post-secondary students, and post baccalaureate students) will be instructed to contact the Student Success Center directly to set up an appointment with the appropriate pre-major advisor for their intended major as early as possible.
+Students who are NOT required to attend NSO (former UA students and post baccalaureate students) will be instructed to contact the Student Success Center directly to set up an appointment with the appropriate premajor advisor for their intended major as early as possible.
 Individual advisement appointments will be set once the student has been fully admitted.